keeganhk/keeganhk.github.io/_pages/about.md

 Research
 ======
 The latest trend in the artificial intelligence (AI) era continues to blur the boundaries of different research domains and data modalities.
 In general, I have a broad interest in designing machine learning algorithms to solve various <em>3D geometry, vision, and graphics</em> processing problems.
 In the past few years, my research includes the following specific topics and tasks:
+* Image Processing and Recognition
+* Geometric Modeling and Computation
-* Point Cloud Processing, Shape Analysis, and Geometry Modeling;
+* Point Cloud Representation, Processing, and Analysis
-* (Static and Dynamic) 3D Representation, Reconstruction, and Generation;
-* Cross-Modal Learning between 2D and 3D Domains;
+* Self-Supervised 3D Representation Learning and Cross-Modal 3D Real-World Perception

-* Real-World 3D Perception (e.g., 3D Semantic Segmentation, 3D Object Detection).
+More recently, my research schedule focuses on 3D neural reconstruction, generation, and rendering.

 Publications